 Buy it now from:

-You’ll find a 6-inch display packed into a glossy design here, but the headline feature is the enormous 5,000mAh battery, which is big enough to carry you two days between charges and it supports fast charging.
-There are always going to be comprises at this price, so be prepared for bloatware and poor low-light camera performance.
+You’ll find a 6-inch display packed into a glossy design here, but the headline feature is the enormous 5,000mAh battery, which is big enough to carry you two days between charges.
+It also supports fast charging.
+There are always going to be compromises at this price, so be prepared for bloatware and poor low-light camera performance.
 The E5 Plus is also priced differently at different carriers, which definitely influences how much of a bargain it is, so shop around.

 Read our full Moto E5 Plus review